 Tallahassee, FL 32314

-Processing Time: Normally, it takes around 2-4 weeks (approx) to get your LLC formed in Florida.
-The processing time for online filing might be a little faster than offline filing.
+Processing Time: Normally, it takes around 1-2 weeks (offline) to get your LLC formed in Florida.
+The processing time for online filing is immediate if paying by cards.
 However, the document processing time can be changed due to various factors.

 Moving on to the fourth step, filing your operating agreement.
 An operating agreement is a document that legally outlines the proprietorship and operating procedures of your LLC.
 This document is vital as it ensures that all business owners are on the same page regarding how they operate, thus reducing future conflicts.

-When it comes to filing a Florida LLC Operating Agreement, the state does not require you to have a comprehensive operating agreement, but it is ideal to have one that contains all the details of your business operation that helps in taking future business decisions, especially if you decide to dissolve Florida LLC later.
+When it comes to filing a Florida LLC Operating Agreement, the state does not require you to have a comprehensive operating agreement, but it is ideal to have one that contains all the details of your business operation, which helps in making future business decisions, especially if you decide to dissolve a Florida LLC later.
 Hence, having an operating agreement may not be necessary, but it is surely ideal.

 Mail to: Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999